DavisPL-Teaching/119/README.md

 ### Job Scams

 Communication from the instructor will only be sent through official UC Davis email addresses and channels.
 Please be vigilant of job scams impersonating faculty members.
 For more information, visit [UC Davis Job Scams Prevention](https://careercenter.ucdavis.edu/job-and-internship-search/job-scams).

+[Phishbowl](https://phishbowl.ucdavis.edu/) is another nice resource where you can report job scam emails.

 ### Be Nice!